Lynx edge Mercury 80-79 to advance to WNBA semifinals

 The Lynx made up a nine-point halftime deficit to head into the final period tied at 60-all.

-Brianna Turner added 13 points and 14 rebounds and Kia Vaughn 10 points for the fifth-seeded Mercury.
+Brianna Turner added 13 points and 14 rebounds and Kia Vaughn 10 points for the fifth-seeded Mercury, who have been hampered by injuries and Brittney Griner leaving the bubble for personal reasons for most of the second half of the season..

+“It’s sport isn’t it.
+It’s great when you win and terrible when you lose,” Mercury coach Sandy Brondello said.
+“It’s disappointing, rather be looking forward to that next round in the semifinals.
+I’ll be sad in a few days and plan for the future.
+We got a lot of great pieces and keep adding to it.
+Put ourselves in a better position to win a championship next year.”